AlinaB88/Power-BI-Report/README.md

 # E-Commerce Business Analysis Project in Power BI

 ## Project Overview:
-This Power BI project analyzes sales performance data to identify trends and make data-driven decisions.
+This Power BI project analyzes a sales transaction data set of UK-based e-commerce (data source [Kaggle](https://www.kaggle.com/datasets/gabrielramos87/an-online-shop-business)) to identify trends and make data-driven decisions.
 It is designed for sales managers and executives to track key performance metrics.
+   The report highlights sales trend over time, sales month on month growth, number of transactions (settled and cancelled) and products over customers, KPI's sales and KPI's on price category, distribution of prices over units sold.

 ## Skills Utilized:
 - Data analysis and visualization.